MideTechnology/endaq-python/endaq/ide/README.md

 * `get_doc()`: Open an IDE, either locally or from a URL.
 * `to_pandas()`: Convert IDE data to a `pandas` `DataFrame`, for use with other packages.

-*Note: This is a component of the `endaq` package; it is separate to allow users to install it independently, avoiding the core `endaq-python` dependencies.
-It is included in a full `endaq` install.*

 ## `endaq.ide` usage examples
 Here are a few examples of `endaq.ide` in use.
 For more information, see the [full documentation](https://docs.endaq.com/en/latest/).